 Do you outsource your work?

-There have been instances though where, due to life circumstances, something has come up and in order to hit a deadline I have outsourced a piece of a project.
-In the past, I've used developers from different countries than me because the labor was cheap.
-However, I do not do this anymore because in my experience the quality was not there and I ended up paying for work I had to re-do anyways.
+In the past, we've used developers from different countries because the labor was cheap.
+However, we do not do this anymore because in our experience the quality was not there and we ended up paying for work we had to re-do anyways.

 We're an agency and we need a Shopify developer.
 Can you help?